gotjon05/website_fina/index.markdown

 I'm a long distance runner, caver, and aspiring data scientist

 Welcome to my website.
-Here, you can explore my blog posts, projects, and more!
+A space to progress capture my projects and share my work

 - [About Me](/about/)
 - [Projects](/projects/)